diku-dk/futhark-book/random-sampling.rst

     let rngs = minstd_rand.split_rng n rng
-    let (rngs, ys) = unzip (map2 f rngs xs) let rng = minstd.rand.join_rngs rngs
+    let (rngs, ys) = unzip (map2 f rngs xs) let rng = minstd.rand.join_rng rngs

 We assume here that the function ``f`` returns not just the result, but also the new RNG state.
 Generally, all functions that accept random number states should behave like this.
-We subsequently use ``join_rngs`` to combine all resulting states back into a single state.
+We subsequently use ``join_rng`` to combine all resulting states back into a single state.
 Thus, parallel programming with random numbers involves frequently splitting and rejoining RNG states.
 For most RNG engines, these operations are generally very cheap.

 Low-Discrepancy Sequences